Catch Up Premium

 How is the money spent?

-At the start of each financial year, going forward, Carr Hill High School & Sixth Form Centre will publish, on our School Website, an outline of how we intend to spend our Year 7 literacy and numeracy catch-up premium funding for the coming year.
+At the start of each financial year, going forward, Carr Hill High School will publish, on our School Website, an outline of how we intend to spend our Year 7 Literacy and Numeracy Catch Up Premium funding for the coming year.